xenthy/threat-needle/README.md

 **Running ThreatNeedle:**

 Due to the nature of this network forensic tool, the docker container has to run with the `--network host` flag in order to listen for network packets on the host's network interfaces.
-Hence, this tool will **not work as intended on windows** as `--network host` is not supported on docker for windows.
+Hence, this tool will **not work as intended on Windows** as `--network host` is not supported on docker for Windows.

 ```console
 ➜ make doc